What is access management?

 - More cut-through traffic in residential areas due to overburdened arterials

 - Homes and businesses adversely affected by a continuous cycle of widening roads

 - Increased commute times, fuel consumption, and vehicle emissions as numerous driveways and traffic signals increase congestion and delays along major highways

 Not only is inadequate access management costly for government agencies and the public, but it also adversely affects corridor businesses.
 Over time, closely spaced and poorly designed driveways make it more difficult for customers to enter and exit businesses safely.
 Access to corner businesses may be blocked by queuing traffic.
 Newer businesses seek out locations that are more attractive and have fewer access and congestion problems.
 Customers begin to patronize businesses with safer, more convenient access and avoid businesses in areas of poor access design.
 Gradually the older developed areas begin to deteriorate because of access and aesthetic problems, and investment moves to newer, better-managed corridors.

 Blue Mound Road

-Protect the safety and capacity of, traffic flow on, and public investment in, State Trunk Highways through a sound set of access management policies, and work with the public and local governments to provide access where it is possible with minimal conflicts.
+Protect the safety and capacity of, traffic flow on, and public investment in, state highways through a sound set of access management policies, and work with the public and local governments to provide access where it is possible with minimal conflicts.

 Access management is the key to a highway's two primary functions: (1) mobility and (2) access to adjacent lands.
-When implementing access management on the State Trunk Highway system, WisDOT recognizes that many factors need to be considered, such as:
+When implementing access management on state highways, WisDOT recognizes that many factors need to be considered, such as: